Lynsey de Paul: Branching out in the 1980s

+On 21 April 1989, she was a special guest and performed songs during RTÉ Television coverage of the first People in Need Trust Telethon.

-1990s
+Taking Control: the 1990s

 In January 1991, de Paul (along with Midge Ure and Justin Hayward) was elected to BASCA's decision making council.
-De Paul was a member of the judging panel for the U.K. 1992 "Song For Europe" entry, the only woman on the 13 member panel.
+De Paul was a member of the judging panel for the UK 1992 "Song For Europe" entry, the only woman on the 13 member panel.
 That year, de Paul returned to the public spotlight in a different role in 1992 when she released a self-defence video for women called Taking Control.
 As well as starring in the video, both as the presenter and demonstrator of self-defence techniques, she co-wrote and was the producer for the theme song and incidental music with Ian Lynn.
-Brian Mackenzie, Baron Mackenzie of Framwellgate, former president of the Police Association, endorsed it by saying: "It is a very positive contribution to crime prevention and the protection of women and I will be recommending it".
+Baron Mackenzie of Framwellgate, former president of the Police Association, endorsed it by saying: "It is a very positive contribution to crime prevention and the protection of women and I will be recommending it".
 She also presented a documentary about women's self-defence, called Eve Fights Back, which won a Royal Television Society award.
 A book based on the programme and video written by de Paul and Clare McCormick with the title Taking Control: Basic Mental & Physical Self Defence for Women, was published by Boxtree in 1993.
 In 2006, an updated DVD of her self-defence training programme, Taking Control: Simple Mental & Physical Self Defence for Women, was released and featured on television (The Wright Stuff) and in the media.
 The programme showed the importance of self-defence for women, and she approached schools and universities to include the DVD in the curriculum.
-It was also released in Germany, with the title Selbstverteidigung für Frauen: Das komplette Trainingsprogramm dubbed in German.
+It was also released in Germany, (title Selbstverteidigung für Frauen: Das komplette Trainingsprogramm) dubbed in German.